VertigoOne1/securia/README.md

 ## DONE

+- channel descriptions and friendly names are vital for LLM integration, make it easier to do by providing a preview image
+- ui dev - multipage navigator, build out pages - done
+- ui dev - a bit more fleshed out - done
 - develop image/psql pruning system, it gets out of control pretty quick, also needed to be able to delete anyway - done, images and metadata staggered pruning
 - i think i have a decent baseline now on approaching streamlit ui development - done
 - profile management - lightweight version done, yes i'm putting off the image stuff - done